 1. Confirmation Bias.

-The tendency to listen more often to information that confirms our existing beliefs.
+Confirmation bias is the tendency to listen more often to information that confirms our existing beliefs.
 For example, “Echo Chambers“.

 2. Hindsight Bias.